US Ambassador Christopher Stevens and three other US nationals are killed in the attack.

 September 19, 2012 - Matthew Olsen, director of the National Counterterrorism Center, tells the Senate Homeland Security and Governmental Affairs Committee that the ambassador and three other Americans "were killed in the course of a terrorist attack on our embassy."
 This is the first time an Obama administration official uses the term "terrorist attack" to describe what happened.

-September 21, 2012 - Secretary of State Hillary Clinton says, "What happened in Benghazi was a terrorist attack, and we will not rest until we have tracked down and brought to justice the terrorists who murdered four Americans."
+September 21, 2012 - Secretary Clinton says, "What happened in Benghazi was a terrorist attack, and we will not rest until we have tracked down and brought to justice the terrorists who murdered four Americans."